RickStrahl/Westwind.AspNetCore/Westwind.AspNetCore.Markdown/readme.md

-# ASP.NET Core Markdown TagHelper and Markdown Parser using MarkDig
+# ASP.NET Core Markdown Support

 This small package provides Markdown support for your ASP.NET Core applications.
 It has the following features: